vuejs/core/.github/contributing.md

 By default, each package will be built in multiple distribution formats as specified in the `buildOptions.formats` field in its `package.json`.
 These can be overwritten via the `-f` flag.
 The following formats are supported:

 - **`global`**:
-  - for direct use via `<script>` in the browser.
+  - For direct use via `<script>` in the browser.
 The global variable exposed is specified via the `buildOptions.name` field in a package's `package.json`.
   - Note: global builds are not [UMD](https://github.com/umdjs/umd) builds.
 Instead they are built as [IIFEs](https://developer.mozilla.org/en-US/docs/Glossary/IIFE).

 - **`esm-bundler`**:
-  - for use with bundlers like `webpack`, `rollup` and `parcel`.
-  - imports dependencies (e.g. `@vue/runtime-core`, `@vue/runtime-compiler`)
-    - imported depdencies are also `esm-bundler` builds and will in turn import their dependencies (e.g. `@vue/runtime-core` imports `@vue/reactivity`)
-    - this means you **can** install/import these deps without ending up with different instances of these dependencies
   - Leaves prod/dev branches with `process.env.NODE_ENV` guards (to be replaced by bundler)
   - Does not ship a minified build (to be done together with the rest of the code after bundling)
+  - For use with bundlers like `webpack`, `rollup` and `parcel`.
+  - Imports dependencies (e.g. `@vue/runtime-core`, `@vue/runtime-compiler`)
+    - Imported depdencies are also `esm-bundler` builds and will in turn import their dependencies (e.g. `@vue/runtime-core` imports `@vue/reactivity`)
+    - This means you **can** install/import these deps without ending up with different instances of these dependencies

 - **`esm`**:
-  - for usage via native ES modules imports (in browser via `<script type="module">`, or via Node.js native ES modules support in the future)
+  - For usage via native ES modules imports (in browser via `<script type="module">`, or via Node.js native ES modules support in the future)
-  - inlines all dependencies - i.e. it's a single ES module with no imports from other files
+  - Inlines all dependencies - i.e. it's a single ES module with no imports from other files
-    - this means you **must** import everything from `vue` and `vue` only to ensure you are getting the same instance of code.
+    - This means you **must** import everything from this file and this file only to ensure you are getting the same instance of code.
-  - hard-coded prod/dev branches, and the prod build is pre-minified (you will have to use different paths/aliases for dev/prod)
+  - Hard-coded prod/dev branches, and the prod build is pre-minified (you will have to use different paths/aliases for dev/prod)

 - **`cjs`**:
-  - for use in Node.js server-side rendering via `require()`.
+  - For use in Node.js server-side rendering via `require()`.
+  - The dev/prod files are pre-built, but are dynamically required based on `process.env.NODE_ENV` in `index.js`, which is the default entry when you do `require('vue')`.

 For example, to build `runtime-core` with the global build only: